schust70/wra410site/READMEupdated.md

 * Added 12px of padding to th and td tags.
 * 1px solid black collapsed border around the table on assignments.html.
 * Made sure the Student Group page was included in the navigation on every page.
+* Changed the link colors from red to Spartan green.